Skip to main content

 A constitution is the rule book for a state.
 It sets out the fundamental principles by which the state is governed.
 It describes the main institutions of the state, and defines the relationship between these institutions (for example, between the executive, legislature and judiciary).
 It places limits on the exercise of power, and sets out the rights and duties of citizens.

-In short, like an operating system tells the computer what to do--the constitution tells government officials and people of what to do.
+In short, like an operating system tells the computer what to do--the constitution tells government officials and people what to do and what not to do.
 The constitution contains the fundamental principles.
-If that's not the very system of the country--I wonder what would be it?
+If that's not the very system of the country--I wonder what it would be?
 I would be interested in any academic study outside the Philippines, to prove it?
 If they ever have "such a study", they might've gotten it from the Trust Me Bro School of Politics and have a MARITES in Political Science!
 The same goes for why corruption is hard to combat.
 How do you expect to have an antivirus from 1987 to work against viruses this 2025?
-Don't insist in not updating your PC then complain why the security is so weak.
+Don't insist on not updating your PC, then complain why the security is so weak.

 The big mistakes of the 1987 Constitution of the Philippines are highlighted from Philippine Star, as follows: